Apology of al-Kindi: Contents

 The Apology purports to be a record of a dialogue between a Muslim and a Christian.
 In fact, the book contains two apologies: The Muslim first invites the Christian to embrace Islam.
 The Christian declines this and in turn invites the Muslim to embrace Christianity.
 The Christian's answer comprises some six-sevenths of the text.

 The two participants are referred to by pseudonyms, according to the text to secure their safety.
 The Muslim participant, called "Abd-Allah ibn Ismail al-Hashimy" (which translates as "Servant of Allah, son of Ishmael, from the clan Banu Hashim), is described as a cousin of the unnamed Caliph, living in the Caliph's castle and being well versed in Christian theology.
-He is also described as having a close and trusted Christian friend called "Abd al-Masih ibn Ishaq al-Kindi" (which translates as "Servant of the Messiah, son of Isaac, from the tribe Kindah").
+He is also described as having a close and trusted Christian friend called "Abd al-Masih ibn Ishaq al-Kindi" (which translates as "Servant of Christ, son of Isaac, from the tribe Kindah").